DanielOaks/mlpds-next/content/guides/what-is-critique.md

 ### For the Artist: Critics aren't commenting on the posts

 This can be an issue of timing.
 If there have been a large number of posts at once (particularly if they're all yours) it can be tiring to critics.
 Also, give back to the community and they shall give to you.
 Critique!
 How?
-Well we have a <router-link to="/guides/how-to-critique">how to critique guide</router-link> as well.
+Well we have a [how to critique guide](/guides/how-to-critique) as well.

 ## Problem 5.
 Defeated artists